We’d like to pay tribute to the best mobile tech for peeps who love fancy bags & instant gratification of real shopping. Ladies & gents, Apple Pay.

 Over the last few years, we’ve seen advances in mobile technology that have added to our physical lives in so many ways.
+Yep, there’s no doubt about it: phones are good and getting better by the day.

 We’d like to pay tribute to the best mobile tech for peeps who love the fancy bags and instant gratification of real shopping.
 Ladies and gentlemen, we give you Apple Pay.